-When this concern arises, I’m inspired to further explore where this fear comes from, and how we as DEI practitioners can coach leaders to dismantle it.
+When this concern arises, I’m inspired to further explore where this fear comes from, and how we, as DEI champions, can coach leaders to dismantle it.
 One strategy to move beyond the zero-sum game belief comes in the form of transforming our scarcity mindset, or the belief that we have unlimited human wants in a world with limited resources, into something different.
 The argument for making such a transformation in this context is that our scarcity mindset impairs our abilities to effectively problem solve, make sound decisions, and move the DEI needle forward.
-Rather, this mindset roots us in habits of fear that result in playing office politics, managing from a place of limitations, and clouding our vision for a more dynamic organization.
+Rather, this mindset roots us in habits of fear that result in playing office politics, managing from a place of limitations, and clouding our vision of building a more inclusive organization.

 When it comes to DEI management, leaders with an abundance mindset can transform some of the five most common fears that arise when creating bold DEI strategic visions, plans, and concrete strategies.
 These fears along with strategies to overcome them are outlined below: